serverless-components/website/README.md

     region: us-east-1 # The AWS region to deploy your website into
     env: # Environment variables to include in a 'env.js' file with your uploaded code.
       API_URL: https://api.com

+    # You can specify a custom domain name for your website.
+    # You must have a public hosted zone available for this domain in AWS Route53.
+    # This is done automatically for you if you've purchased the domain via AWS Route53
+    domain: www.example.com
 ```

 ### 4. Deploy